Open Class Schedule & Calendar

 *Only one discount will apply at a time.*

-Receive 15% off of Adult class credits when you become a donor at the Second Position level or above!
-Once you become a member, create a Mindbody account and email jfrontdesk@washingtonballet.org to request the Donor Membership.
+Receive 15% off of Adult class credits when you donate $250+ to TWB.
+This donation is tax-deductible and helps supports all facets of TWB.
+Once you become a donor, create a Mindbody account and email jfrontdesk@washingtonballet.org to request the Donor Membership.
 The Donor Membership on Mindbody allows you to purchase class credits at a 15% discount.
 Please provide your name and giving level, then allow 2 business days for processing.

 TWSB Alum & Enrolled Student rate for IN-STUDIO Classes